 Dhyana; the state of meditation is introduced at the start and end of all yoga classes.
 Jane holds a Masters in Traditions of Yoga and Meditation from the University of London.
 She is happy to guide you on your meditation journey, whatever style you favour.

 One style of meditation, Mindfulness, is taught in a group setting in 8 Week Mindfulness Meditation courses throughout the year, online and in person.
+It can also be taught on a 1-2-1 basis.

 One day Silent Retreats are also offered through the year online and in person.
 The Silent Retreats qualify for BAMBA continuing professional development.